About the ASHG 2014 Meeting

 Career resources and employment opportunities will be offered in partnership with the Federation of American Societies for Experimental Biology (FASEB).
-A career center will also be open in the Exhibit Hall during exhibit hours.
+A career center will be open in the Exhibit Hall during exhibit hours.
 Coaches will be available to give attendees career guidance, provide interview tips, and critique resumes or CVs.
-Further details will be available in July.

 For a list of career resources available on the ASHG website, click here.

 Attendees may pick up a certificate of attendance at the information counter located in the registration area of the San Diego Convention Center.

 Formal child care services will not be provided at the meeting.
 Attendees should make arrangements directly with the hotel where they have reserved a room prior to arriving in San Diego for the meeting.
 ASHG assumes no responsibility with respect to these services and accepts no liabilities related to the services provided.